AdamRauff/Osteocyte-Lacunae-Segmentation-Project/README.md

 # Osteocyte-Lacunae-Segmentation-Project

-To run the program, run LacunarDistance.m\s
+To run the program, run Output_and_LacunarDistance.m

 This script calls on all the necessary files.

-Briefly, here is the pipeline of the program
+Check the Workflow powerpoint to see the sequence of the program

-1) GetVoxelLocations
-  -set some flags
-  -segment lacunae, and call on GUI for manual quality control -Calculate basic voxel statistics about each lacuna

-2) AnalyzeLacunae.m
-  -Calculate the principal moments of intertia of each lacuna

-3)